Introduction

 For Policymakers

 Policymakers can use OECD research to compare regulatory approaches and coordinate with other countries.
-On the flip side, they must also consider national legal structures and economic priorities.
-Effective policy requires balancing international cooperation with domestic accountability.
+Still, they must also consider national legal structures and economic priorities.
+Effective policy requires balancing international cooperation with domestic accountability Which is the point..

 Future Outlook